alexsaves/answersmodule/Readme.md

 ## Cacheing

 In this example, the client is performing `HEAD` requests on the web server, to show clearly what is happening network-wise.
 In production we might set our cache headers to invoke more aggressive cacheing, by setting a proper expiry-date on these files.
 After the first page, these would be nearly instantaneous.

+## SPDY

+We might seriously consider looking at SPDY (if we are not already) for our CDN.
+Going forward, this could provide significant benefits for getting these assets down to the client browser due to the streaming nature of the protocol.
+Right now SPDY support is hit and miss, but load-time improvements can be between 30% and 60%.
+[Some more information](http://www.webperformancetoday.com/tag/spdy/)